BradF-99/BradF-99/README.md

 ## About me
 * 🏢 I work as a **Mobile App Developer** at [**Channelup**](https://channelup.com.au/).
 * 🎓 I've just finished my final semester of studies of my **Information Technology degree (Computer Science major)** at the *Queensland University of Technology*.
-* 👨‍💻 I specialise in **.NET / Xamarin development and cloud computing** - AWS, Azure, GCP, Oracle Cloud are some providers I am familiar with.
-A list of technologies I am familiar with (to some degree) are below.
+* 👨‍💻 I specialise in **.NET / Xamarin development, DevOps, and cloud computing** - AWS, Azure, GCP, and Oracle Cloud are some providers I am familiar with.
+A non-exhaustive list of technologies I am familiar with (to some degree) are below.
 * 🏙️ I'm currently based in **Brisbane, Australia**, but all of my jobs (so far) have been remote work.

+## Am I open for new opportunities?

+Only if I wipe the production database at work, and if said new opportunity doesn't involve me doing the Revelian test again.

 ## Social Gubbins